Content created and featured in partnership with the TPS program does not indicate an endorsement by the Library of Congress.

 The Teaching with Primary Sources Program at Southern Illinois University Edwardsville (TPS SIUE) is funded by a grant from the Library of Congress and is a member of the TPS Educational Consortium.
 Members of the TPS Educational Consortium assist in the design of the TPS program and offer TPS professional development on an ongoing basis, year round.
 Visit www.loc.gov/teachers/tps/consortium to view a list of current Consortium members and their respective states.

-Locally, TPS SIUE offers free professional development opportunities to current and future K-12th grade educators on the SIUE Edwardsville campus and at school sites to counties in southern Illinois, surrounding Edwardsville, free of cost.*
+*Locally, TPS SIUE offers free professional development opportunities to current and future K-12th grade educators at K-12 school locations in Illinois and surrounding the metro east St. Louis region, free of cost due to grant funding.

 Professional development activities under Teaching with Primary Sources (TPS) progress along three programs levels.
 K-12 educators have the option of taking workshops and courses offered by TPS Consortium members, under all or some of these levels, depending on their interests.